Remembering Mount Pinatubo 30 Years Later

-Mount Pinatubo was a historical and devastating volcano that erupted multiple times from 1991-92.
-It is one of the biggest volcanic eruptions of the 20th century which was coupled with a typhoon that amplified the devastation in nearby provinces, and even countries.
+Mount Pinatubo erupted multiple times from 1991 and 1992, causing one of the most historical and devastating volcanic eruptions of the 20th century, coupled by a typhoon that further amplified its devastation.

 But how did people find out that it was a volcano?

 How did people respond to the impending volcanic threat?

 How often can this type of eruption occur?

 And what can we learn from this monster of a volcano?

 It all started back in early 1991 where the indigenous Aeta Negrito tribal communities lived on the slopes of Mount Pinatubo.